-Today Dolly Parton celebrates her 74th Birthday!
-In honor of the Smoky Mountain’s (and Sevier County’s) most famous resident, here are some some fun facts about the songstress herself:
+In 2021 Dolly Parton celebrates her 75th birthday!
+In honor of the Smoky Mountain’s (and Sevier County’s) most famous resident, here are six fun facts about the songstress herself:

 Through her Dollywood Foundation, Dolly created Dolly Parton’s Imagination Library in 1995.
-They mail one book a month, every month, to children from birth until they enter kindergarten.
+Once a month, every month, Imagination Library mails a book to children from birth until they enter kindergarten.
 The foundation has grown substantially since that time, even expanding into Canada in 2006.
 In February 2018, Dolly was honored by the Library of Congress on account of the foundation mailing their 100 millionth book – which was her own children’s book “Coat of Many Colors” (2006).
 It was donated to the Library of Congress.
 Her work in literacy has earned her numerous awards.
 Dolly was even awarded an honorary Doctorate of Humane Letters from the University of Tennessee.
 She started her foundation as a way to honor her father.
 Her father could not read, nor could he write.
 Before he passed away, he told Dolly he was more proud of her for Imagination Library than anything else she had ever done.

 While most people are familiar with Dollywood – the 24th most popular theme park in America – her company operates several attractions in the area.
 Lumberjack Feud and Dolly’s Stampede are two popular theater shows here in Pigeon Forge.
-New for 2019, Pirates Voyage will be making it’s way to the Smoky Mountains as well!
+In 2019, Pirates Voyage made it’s way to the Smoky Mountains as well!
 The company also operates the new Dream More Resort and Spa and Splash Country Water Park.
 Her shows are also popular in the region, with Stampede operating in both Myrtle Beach and Branson.
 Her theme park is the biggest employer in Sevier County.

 One of the most unique operations of the Dollywood Company is American Eagle Foundation.
 If you’ve been to Dollywood, you may have seen the eagle sanctuary located right inside the park.
 Since the birds located here are considered non-releaseable, this 30,000-square foot sanctuary gives visitors an up close look at America’s national symbol.
-Visitors to the park also get a chance to see the birds up close during the Wings of America Birds of Prey live show.
+Park visitors also get a chance to see the birds up close during the Wings of America Birds of Prey live show.

-The one-room cabin in which Dolly was born in 1946 is no longer accessible, but you can see a replica of the 2-room cabin she was raised in.
+The one-room cabin in which Dolly was born in 1946 is no longer accessible to the public.
+But you can see a replica of the 2-room cabin she was raised in.
 See the cabin, which she recreated a the cost of “a couple of million dollars making it look like I spent $50 on it” (according to Dolly herself) inside her theme park at Dollywood.
-Dolly was one of 12 children on a farm just outside of what is now the Great Smoky Mountains National Park.

 Dolly Parton and her husband, Carl Dean, married in 1966.
 Carl had no desire to be in the limelight.
 He ran a successful asphalt company outside of Nashville for many years.
 According to Dolly herself, he’s only ever seen her perform once!
 She states they’re very happily married, he just chooses to not be seen publicly.
 Parton once gave an interview to NPR about the song “Jolene”.
 Jolene was a bank employee who happened to pay lots of attention to her husband when he went there.
 “It was kinda like a running joke between us…I was saying, ‘Hell, you’re spending a lot of time at the bank.
 I don’t believe we’ve got that kind of money,” she states.